yanlifang/InterviewPreparation/interview/techmock.md

 To use a lambda expression in a method, the method should have a parameter with a single-method interface as its type.
 Calling the interfae's method will run the lambda expression.

+## Stream
+1. create stream object, like collections, list array
+2. use all features of stream, intermediate operation, like map and filter
+3. termination operation, terminate pipeline, collection, forEach

 ## difference between collection and stream
 1. obtain a stream from a collection by calling the stream() method of the given collection. e.g. Stream<String> stream = items.stream();